 Like digestive enzymes in your stomach, fruit enzymes break down proteins.
 For example, on your skin, fruit enzymes digest away the keratin protein in the outermost layer of your skin, helping you remove rough, dull, dead skin cells to reveal soft, glowing skin underneath.
 Fruit enzymes exfoliate the skin by breaking down the material that binds dead skin cells together, meaning they remove only the topmost layer of dead skin cells at the surface.
-They also actively soothe skin, and in skincare, fruit enzymes are most used as a safe and gentle form of exfoliation.
-Enzymes are perfect for everyone, especially those with acne-prone skin and sensitive skin.
+They also actively soothe skin; in skincare, fruit enzymes are most used as a safe and gentle form of exfoliation.
+Fruit enzymes are perfect for everyone, especially those with sensitive and acne-prone skin.

 Papaya enzymes dissolve and remove dead skin cells, improving skin tone and texture.
 Papaya may also help with wound healing and reduce inflammation.

-Bromelain, the enzyme found in pineapple, is considered particularly helpful for wound healing and treating bruising.
-In addition, these enzymes are known to brighten and even out skin tone while being an antioxidant and preventing skin from pollution damage during the day.
+Bromelain, the fruit enzyme found in pineapple, is considered particularly helpful for wound healing and treating bruising.
+In addition, these enzymes are known to brighten skin tone while being an antioxidant and preventing skin from pollution damage during the day.

 The range of vitamins and antioxidants packed into guava will work wonders for your skin.
 For example, its antioxidants will protect your skin from damage, which can slow down its aging process, helping prevent wrinkles.

-Pumpkin contains alpha-hydroxy acids that help to speed up cell regeneration.
-As a result, you get newer skin cells quicker, leaving you with radiant and smooth skin.
+Pumpkin fruit enzyme contains alpha-hydroxy acids that help to speed up cell regeneration.
+As a result, you get newer skin cells quicker, leaving you radiant and smooth skin.
 In addition, pumpkin contains vitamins A and C. Both are potent antioxidants that destroy free radicals.

 Different fruit enzymes in separate steps of your routine boost exfoliation without irritating the skin.
 Fruit enzymes work with your other products in the same routine to increase their smoothing and brightening power.
-However, if the acid concentration is intense, do a patch test first.
+However, if the concentration is intense, do a patch test first.
 Retinol is another popular skincare ingredient that works with fruit enzymes to rejuvenate and smooth radiant skin.

-When can I use skincare products with enzymes?
+When can you use skincare products with fruit enzymes?

-You can use enzymes multiple times a day if desired.
-Since they only remove dead skin cells, there's little to no risk of irritating the skin, even if you use an enzyme product twice a day.
+You can use fruit enzymes multiple times a day if desired.
+Since they mainly remove dead skin cells, there's little to no risk of irritating the skin, even if you use an enzyme product twice a day.
 However, be sure to check acidity levels or do a patch test.

-Are enzymes safe for acne-prone and sensitive skin?
+Are fruit enzymes safe for acne-prone and sensitive skin?

-The short answer is yes, enzymes combined action of resurfacing the skin, removing dead skin cells, and soothing inflammation make them a good ingredient for acne.
-In addition, enzymes are the safest exfoliants for sensitive skin because they don't disturb the healthy skin cells underneath the more dried or dead cells.
+The short answer is yes; fruit enzymes, combined with resurfacing the skin, removing dead skin cells, and soothing inflammation, make them a good ingredient for acne.
+In addition, fruit enzymes are the safest exfoliants for sensitive skin because they don't disturb the healthy skin cells underneath the more dried or dead cells.